wasp-lang/web/blog/2021-03-02-wasp-alpha.md

 ## Where is Wasp now and where is it going?

 Our big vision is to move as much of the web app domain knowledge as possible into the Wasp language itself, giving Wasp more power and flexibility.

 Ultimately, since Wasp would have such a deep understanding of the web app's requirements, we could generate a visual editor on top of it - allowing non-developers to participate in development alongside developers.

-Also, Wasp wouldn't be tied to the specific technology but rather support multiple technologies (React/Angular/..., Node/Go/...).
+Also, Wasp wouldn't be tied to the specific technology but rather support multiple technologies (React/Angular/..., Node/Go/...**.

-We are currently in Alpha and many features are still rough or missing, but you can try it out and build and deploy web apps!
+**Wasp is currently in Alpha** and some features are still rough or missing, there are things we haven’t solved yet and others that will probably change as we progress, but **you can try it out and build and deploy web apps**!
-There are things we haven’t solved yet and others that will probably change as we progress.

 ### What Wasp currently supports:
  - ✅ full-stack auth (email & password)